stiles/survivoR2py/README.md

 ## About

-The code in this repository converts data files in an R package devoted to the Survivor television series from `.rda` to `.csv` formats so that Python users can enjoy them.
-A
+The code in this repository converts data files in an R package devoted to the Survivor television series from `.rda` to `.csv` and `.json` formats for users who prefer Python or other data sceience tools have accessible formats.

 ## Sources

-The data comes from the [survivoR](https://github.com/doehm/survivoR) package created by [David Ohm](https://github.com/doehm), et al. They have organized and created numerous detailed and useful datasets about the history of the show, including an episode summary, castaway listing, challenge results and vote history, among many others.
+The data comes from the canonical [survivoR](https://github.com/doehm/survivoR) package created by [David Ohm](https://github.com/doehm), et al, which contains detailed datasets about the history of the show, including an episode summary, castaway listing, challenge results and vote history, among many others.

 ## Process